whiskeyhughes/meraki_api_usable_IPs/README.md

 ## Description
 This is a script that will pull all active WAN IP Addresses and Subnet Masks from your Meraki Organization.
 This will convert the results into usable IP Addresses.

-My use case was that I wanted to add all of our IP Addresses to Shodan to scan for vulnerabilites, and you couldn't add IP Ranges or Masks.
+My use case was to add all of our IP Addresses to Shodan to scan for vulnerabilites, and you had to enter single IP Addresses to scan.

 ## Badges